rafalq/Code-Institute-Project-2/README.md

 ### Media

-The photos used in this site were obtained from [PEXELS](https://www.pexels.com/).
+The picture used in this site were obtained from [PEXELS](https://www.pexels.com/).

 ### Acknowledgements